 Leaders in Online and Professional Continuing Education

-Explore leadership within higher education at a new level by focusing on how to responsibly manage people, data, and ideas with the PCO Leader courses.
-Participants will learn how PCO leaders identify and explore opportunities in collaboration with campus colleagues and other professionals in the field.
+Explore leadership within higher education at a new level by focusing on how to responsibly manage people, data, and ideas with UPCEA PCO Leader Certificate.
+Participants will learn how leaders in online and professional education identify and explore opportunities in collaboration with campus colleagues and other professionals in the field.

-The UPCEA Professional, Continuing and Online (PCO) Leader Certificate program courses are perfect for current higher ed leaders as well as professionals on the cusp of a significant leadership role: Deans, Associate Deans, Directors of major institutional functions.
+The UPCEA PCO Leader Certificate courses are perfect for current higher ed leaders as well as professionals on the cusp of a significant leadership role: Deans, Associate Deans, Directors of major institutional functions, and Senior Instructional Designers.
 Senior leaders in the field have crafted these courses for those aiming to be at the strategic leadership level in their institutions.

 Hear what past participants have to say!